 On the other hand, why do Christians persist in defending their faith?
 Is this some legalistic concept of salvation?
 Is this some heroic act of defending an invincible All-Powerful God?

 The understanding of such conditions depends on the premise one takes.
-If one takes the purely logical process, one can't help but think there is really no benefit gained by such Christians from their suffering and that the God they worship is either not really present, or not a loving God at all to be able to allow such inhuman treatment to be inflicted upon the ones He professes to love.
+If one takes the worldly point of view, one can’t help but think there is really no benefit gained by such Christians from their suffering and that the God they worship is either not really present, or not a loving God at all to be able to allow such inhuman treatment to be inflicted upon the ones He professes to love.

 It is only by taking the premise of love that one can have some insight within the hearts of these brave men.
 If one sees that these people have really loved God with all their heart, as a lover does, one can understand how they have found in Him something more precious than anything else in their lives.
 Losing such a thing is synonymous to losing their lives and living a life apart from Him cannot even be imagined as they have become one with Him, being empty without Him, being lost, being dead.